What Is an Unsafe Discharge From Hospital Facilities? 5 Red Flags

 • Proactive discharge goal planning that starts upon a patient’s admission

 What Is an Unsafe Discharge From Hospital Care?
-5 Red Flags to Look For
+5 Red Flags to Consider

-Each member of the healthcare team can play a role in protecting patients against unsafe discharge.
+Each member of the multidisciplinary healthcare team can play a role in protecting patients from an unsafe discharge.
 Watch out for these red flags indicating that a potentially inappropriate discharge order has been placed.

 1. Unstable Symptoms